lucatume/wp-browser/docs/src/content/v3/modules/WordPress.md

+---
-# WordPress module
+title: WordPress module
+---

-**This module requires good knowledge and attention to be used effectively; you can replace it with a combination of the [WPBrowser](WPBrowser.md) module together with the [WPLoader module in loadOnly mode](WPLoader.md#wploader-to-only-bootstrap-wordpress).**
+**This module requires good knowledge and attention to be used effectively; you can replace it with a combination of the [WPBrowser](WPBrowser) module together with the [WPLoader module in loadOnly mode](WPLoader#wploader-to-only-bootstrap-wordpress).**
-This module should be used in functional tests, see [levels of testing for more information](./../levels-of-testing.md).
+This module should be used in functional tests, see [levels of testing for more information](./../levels-of-testing).
-This module provides a middle-ground, in terms of testing and effects, between the fully isolated approach of the [WPBrowser](WPBrowser.md) module and the fully integrated approach of the [WPLoader module with loadOnly set to `false`](WPLoader.md).
+This module provides a middle-ground, in terms of testing and effects, between the fully isolated approach of the [WPBrowser](WPBrowser) module and the fully integrated approach of the [WPLoader module with loadOnly set to `false`](WPLoader).
 It allows to interact with WordPress on a very high level, using methods like `$I->loginAs()` or `$I->amOnPage()` as you could do with the `WPBrowser` module while also loading WordPress in the same variable scope as the tests as the `WPLoader` module would.
 Due to WordPress reliance on constants, globals and side-effects this module will make requests to WordPress in an insualted manner and reproduce WordPress environment (globals and super-globals) after each response in the tests variable scope.
-The module simulates a user interaction with the site **without Javascript support**, use the [WPWebDriver module](WPWebDriver.md) for any kind of testing that requires Javascript-based interaction with the site.
+The module simulates a user interaction with the site **without Javascript support**, use the [WPWebDriver module](WPWebDriver) for any kind of testing that requires Javascript-based interaction with the site.

 ## Module requirements for Codeception 4.0+